utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-servers-overview.md

 ## How Postman's mock servers work

-collections, examples, stubs, scenarios, pattern matching
+In Postman, you can select **Mock Servers** in the sidebar to create a new mock server, add endpoints, and define example response data.
+At the same time, Postman does some work behind the scenes to keep everything organized.
+Here are some important concepts to keep in mind as you create and use mock servers in Postman:

+* **Collections** - Postman uses a collection to store all the endpoints for your mock server.
+When you create a mock server, you can choose to create a new collection or use an existing collection.
+You can also generate a collection from your API schema to begin mocking your API right away.

+* **Endpoint stubs** - Add an endpoint stub to your mock server to simulate an API endpoint, such as `GET /users`.
+Each endpoint stub corresponds to a request in the mock server's collection .

+* **Scenarios** - Scenarios represent different use cases for an endpoint.
+With scenarios, the mock server can send different data in response to different inputs.
+For example, you might have two scenarios for the `GET /users` endpoint stub, each with different query parameters and response bodies.

+* **Examples** - Postman users examples to store the request and response information for each scenario.
+When you add a scenario to an endpoint stub, Postman adds an example to the corresponding request in the mock server's collection.

-With scenarios, the mock server can send different data in response to different inputs When the mock server receives a request, it locates the scenario that most closely matches the request and then returns the response defined for that scenario
-You can also set a default response
+* **Matching algorithm** - When the mock server receives a request, it locates the example that most closely matches the request method, path, headers, and (optionally) body.
+The mock server then returns the response defined in the example for that scenario.
+(You can also set a default response for an endpoint.)
-Also can simulate server-level responses (5xx)

-Can be public or private, must include x-api-key if private
+* **Server stubs** - You can add server stubs to simulate internal server errors and other 5xx responses on your mock server.

+* **Access control** - Mock servers can be public or private.
+To make a call to a private mock server, you need to add an `x-api-key` header with a valid [Postman API key](/docs/developer/intro-api/) to the request.

 ## Next steps